-Roofing Materials Available in Cincinnati and nearby in Ohio
+Offering a Selection of Roofing Materials in Cincinnati and nearby in Ohio

-The local experts at Bone Dry Roofing will help you evaluate your roof and your needs and then provide you with a quality installation that fits your needs.
+The local roofing experts at Bone Dry Roofing will evaluate your roof and your needs in person to provide you with a quality installation that fits your needs.
 Our specialists care about your needs and take into consideration everything from function to style when designing a roof for you.
-Contact us today to get a free estimate on all our quality roofing services, including roof repair, roof replacement and installation in Loveland, Fairfield, Middletown, West Chester, Ft Mitchell, Mason, Miamisburg and the surrounding areas of Ohio!
+Contact us today to get a free estimate on all our high-quality roofing services, including roof repair, roof replacement, and installation in Loveland, Fairfield, Middletown, West Chester, Ft Mitchell, Mason, Miamisburg and the surrounding areas.

 Asphalt & asphalt fiberglass shingles

-Although this type of shingle is referred to by different names, most roof shingles used today are technically known as asphalt fiberglass shingles.
-The fiberglass mat embedded in the shingle provides an extra measure of strength and tear resistance.
+Although this type of shingle is known by many different names, the most common roof shingles used today are technically known as asphalt fiberglass shingles.
+The fiberglass mat embedded in the shingle adds an extra degree of strength and damage resistance.

 Due to their affordability, ease of install, durability, and their wide variety of colors, This type of shingle has become the most popular type of roofing for sloped roofs.
 Premium grades of "laminated" asphalt fiberglass shingles are typically warrantied for 50 years.
-Manufacturers have also created asphalt shingles that imitate the look of wood and slate.
+Some manufacturers have even created asphalt shingles that look just like wood and slate.

 When installed properly, energy-efficient shingles can offer savings on energy bills.
 Reflective roof products can also reduce UV damage and extend the life of the roof.
 Many cool roof products qualify for energy rebates and incentives.

-Composite shingles carry some of the industry's longest warranties, making them a smart investment for you home.
+Composite shingles carry some of the industry's longest running warranties, making them a smart choice as an investment for your home.
 In fact, many asphalt shingles used today technically fall under the composite roofing umbrella.

 Wood shingles & shakes

-Wood shingles and shakes usually come from red cedar, Alaskan yellow cedar or Eastern white cedar.
-Wood Shingles are preferred to be made from the wood of evergreens because they are dimensionally-stable and naturally resistant to rot and insect attack.
-Wood shingles are beautiful, but they do come with more maintenance than a traditional roof.
+Wood shingles and shakes most often come from red cedar, Alaskan yellow cedar or Eastern white cedar.
+Wood Shingles are preferred to be made from the wood of evergreens because they are dimensionally-stable and resistant to rot and naturally repels insects.
+While wood shingles are very beautiful, they do require more maintenance than traditional roofing materials.

-Homeowners that are not familiar with roofing materials may not know the difference between shingles and shakes is that shakes are split from the log and have a rough, random texture; shingles have a smoother surface because they're sawed.
-A wood roof is expensive, and requires extra skill to install.
+Homeowners that are not familiar with roofing materials may not know the difference between shingles and shakes.
+The main difference is that shakes are split from logs and have a rough, random texture; shingles have a smooth surface because they're sawed.
+A wooden roofing system is expensive and requires extra skill to install.
 This type of roofing is often used for historic homes and should only be left to the most experienced roofing contractors.

-A "membrane roof" usually refers to a rubber or EPDM roof that is installed in a flat roof or a low-slope application.
+A "membrane roof" usually refers to a rubber or EPDM roof that is installed on a flat roof or a low-slope application.
 This system is popular on commercial buildings that have flat roofs.
 Very few houses utilize this design.
-However, membrane roofs can be used to seal flat roofs over garages and porches.
+However, membrane roofs can be used to seal flat roofs over garages and porches as well.

-The term "flat roofs" are often put in the same category as "low-slope" roofing because many of the roofing treatments are the same.
+The term "flat roofs" are often put in the same category as "low-slope" roofs because they both use many of the roofing treatments.
 The most common flat roofing materials used on residential and commercial buildings today include single-membrane systems like EPDM or rubber roofing, thermo-polyolefin (TPO) roofing and PVC roofing.
 Metal roofing is sometimes used on low-slope roofs, but not on flat roofs.

-High-density Spray Polyurethane Foam (SPF) roofing is a system that coats the roof with a continuous layer of foam insulation that can also serve as the finished roof surface (as long as a protective coating is applied over the foam).
-Because any flat roof is inherently prone to leaking, it's important to hire skilled installers whenever flat roofing is repaired, replaced or installed.
+High-density Spray Polyurethane Foam (SPF) roofing is a system that is used to coat a roof with a continuous layer of foam insulation that will also serve as the finished roof surface (as long as a protective coating is applied over the foam).
+Unfortunately, all flat roofing systems are inherently prone to leaking.
+It is always important that homeowners hire skilled installers whenever flat roofing is repaired, replaced or installed.

 Solar shingles & solar roofing

 Solar shingles and solar roofing are examples of new "thin-film" photovoltaic technology referred to as "building-integrated photovoltaics," or BIPV.
-Solar shingles are designed in the standard size and shape of asphalt shingles so that they can be unobtrusively integrated into an asphalt shingle roof.
+The designs of solar shingles come in the same standard size and shape that asphalt shingles do.
+This is so that they can be unobtrusively integrated into an asphalt shingle roof.

 Solar roofing, or BIPV, can take the form of solar shingles or roofing tiles that contain solar cells.
 Solar shingles are far less obtrusive than bolt-on modules, but they are less efficient, too.

-Our roofers work throughout the Greater Cincinnati area, including Hamilton, Dayton, Cincinnati, Fairfield, Loveland, West Chester, Middletown, Mason, Miamisburg, Ft Mitchell and many parts of Ohio.
-Call us at 1-844-610-0995 today to schedule an appointment for a roofing estimate.
+Our talented roofers work throughout the Greater Cincinnati area, including Hamilton, Dayton, Cincinnati, Fairfield, Loveland, West Chester, Middletown, Mason, Miamisburg, Ft Mitchell and many parts of Ohio.
+Call us at 1-844-385-8388 today to schedule an appointment for a roofing estimate.
 Find out why Bone Dry Roofing is one of the most trusted roofing contractors in the industry.